conducto/examples/README.md

 Here are examples of Conducto pipelines that build, test, and deploy.

-- [Local Flask app](./cicd/local_flask/): Lint, build, and test a Flask app, then deploy it locally with Docker.
+- [Flask app - local](./cicd/flask_microservice/): Lint, build, and test a Flask app, then deploy it locally with Docker.
+- [Flask app - AWS](./cicd/aws_microservice/): Same Flask app as above, but deployed to AWS.
+Must supply your own AWS credentials.
 - [Local microservices](./cicd/local_microservices/): Deploy and clean up two microservices that talk to each other.

 ## Data Pipelines & Data Science